Issues & Solutions

 Services

-● Our Police Social Worker program has been a huge success, thanks to Becky Strouse, Chief Rader, and Matt Kremer, our City Administrator.
+● Our Police Social Worker program has been a huge success, thanks to Maryann Moore, Chief Rader, and our Mayor, Jessica Fette.
 However, there has been a public outcry for more help.
-Becky Strouse needs help to continue these services.
+Maryann needs help to continue these services.
 An additional social worker would be a huge help.
+Hand-in-hand, I would like to also see proper funding to help support our E-angel program.
+It is currently funded with donations and fundraising.

-● I’m looking forward to finalizing the plans for the implementation of the 2021 Summer Sendoff!
-The Mayor and staff have plans for a huge end of Summer festival!
-It has been my honor to have been included on the planning, as well as working on the sponsorships!
-We have transformed a mediocre mid-September event that used to cost the city $6,000 – $9,000 per year, to a spectacular end-of-Summer blowout including live entertainment, food, drinks, art & craft vendors, Cincinnati Circus entertainment, and fireworks by Rozzi (sponsored by Silverlake Recreation).
+● I'm looking forward to finalizing the plans and the implementation of the fourth annual Summer Sendoff!
+I've been helping the Mayor with these plans since the beginning, and it has been a huge success!
+We have transformed a mediocre mid-September event that used to cost the city $6,000 - $9,000 per year, to a spectacular end of Summer blowout including live entertainment, food, drinks, art & craft vendors, Cincinnati Circus, and fireworks.
+The best part is that the entire event is completely sponsored by our local community partners!
+Thank you to Arlinghaus Plumbing, Heating & Air for continuing the commitment to be the title sponsor!

 Facilities